Make science as appealing as art and music

 Science must be popularized among the youth by celebrating academic achievements and creating platforms to honor academicians, according to N.R.
 Narayana Murthy, Trustee of the Infosys Science Foundation and Chairman Emeritus, Infosys.

-In a panel discussion on 'Resurrection - How Indian science and research can rise and shine' hosted by Mint and the Infosys Science Foundation (ISF), he made a case for strengthening academia-industry collaboration and execution excellence in projects.
-A scientific temper can help India develop solutions to agricultural productivity and healthcare, according to Mr. Murthy.
+In a panel discussion on 'Resurrection: How Indian science and research can rise and shine' hosted by Mint and the Infosys Science Foundation (ISF), he made a case for strengthening academia-industry collaboration and execution excellence in projects.
+According to him, a scientific temper can help India develop solutions to agricultural productivity and healthcare.